 That was four years ago, and about 70 years from when the Coolidge inadvertently hit a pair of American mines in a channel off Espiritu Santo in the South Pacific.
 Fireman Robert Reid was killed by one of the blasts that hit the boiler room and his body was recovered.

 Captain Henry Nelson ran the Coolidge into a reef to avoid sinking in deeper water.
-Captain Euart made it to shore along with more than 5,300 others, until he heard there were six other troops trapped in the ship’s infirmary.
+As more than 5,300 troops scrambled to shore, Euart stayed on the ship after realizing there were six men still in the ship’s infirmary.

 According to the website Military Times, Euart lashed “himself to the lower end of a rope,” with the other end tied to a stanchion on the ship.
 But then the ship gave way, and took the 28-year-old from Pawtucket with him.